Penn State student dies after 11-story fall in trash chute - NewsBreak

 Gross’ body was found when the waste receptacle was emptied by a Borough of State College refuse truck and taken to the Centre County Recycling & Refuse Authority transfer station on Nov.
 12, two days after her fall.

-Video evidence suggests that Gross was alone in the 11th-floor hallway and in the waste disposal room prior to her fall.Homeless students at California college can now sleep in their cars inside parking garage
+Video evidence suggests that Gross was alone in the 11th-floor hallway and in the waste disposal room prior to her fall.Man suspected of killing two teenagers in Lodi arraigned in court

 The coroner’s office will determine the cause of death pending a final lab test.
 This is an ongoing investigation with eyewitness tests, video, and forensic evidence playing a role.